 If you’re interested in making more of a long term income online – I don’t blame you.

 That’s what I came online looking for as well!

 Now I try and focus on building some different income streams.

 I make the most online right now is from running my own website, writing about things that interest me and earning via affiliate marketing and paid advertising.

-If you’d like to know how all that works, check this place out – you can see what it’s all about, for free.
+If you’d like to know how all that works, this is where I got started – you can see what it’s all about, for free.

 All the best,